-For the 2001-12 period, we form the P1-P5, EWC, SPD, DNC, HML and DOL portfolios using data for a set of 20 of the most liquid currencies according to trading volume.7 The portfolios are formed on a weekly basis, each with a holding period of one week.
-Descriptive statistics for the portfolio returns are summarized in Table 1.
+For the 2001-12 period, we form the P1-P5, EWC, SPD, DNC, HML and DOL portfolios using data for a set of 20 of the most liquid currencies according to trading volume.8 The portfolios are formed on a weekly basis, each with a holding period of one week.
+Descriptive statistics for the portfolio returns are summarized in Table 2.
 It shows the mean (median) return, standard deviation, skewness, kurtosis, Sharpe ratio and the first order autocorrelation coefficient.
-We also report two coskewness measures relative to the returns to the DOL portfolio.8 Portfolios with higher coskewness earn higher returns when global volatility is high.
+We also report two coskewness measures relative to the returns to the DOL portfolio.9 Portfolios with higher coskewness earn higher returns when global volatility is high.
 Thus, greater coskewness is often interpreted as making a portfolio more effective as a hedge against global volatility.

-As Table 1 shows, the mean returns monotonically increase from portfolio P1 to portfolio P5 with the lowest return being 1.6% (on an annual basis) and the highest being 13.9%.
-The return from DOL portfolio is the average of the five portfolios, 6.9%.
+As Table 2 shows, the mean returns monotonically increase from portfolio P1 to portfolio P5 with the lowest return being 1.6% (on an annual basis) and the highest being 13.1%.
+The mean return of the DOL portfolio is 5.3%.
 This suggests that investors require a positive risk premium to invest in non-US short-term securities.
 Volatility also displays an increasing pattern moving from P1 to P5, but it does not rise in proportion to the expected return, so the Sharpe ratios also increase from P1 to P5.
 So high interest rate currencies still yield higher returns after a standard adjustment for risk.